-- aware of the TCAS version upgrade - trained on the new "Level off, level off" RA and understand how to respond correctly to this RA
+- aware of the TCAS version upgrade - understand the effect the new "Level off, level off" RA will have on ATC operations (i.e. there will be some instances of premature level-offs by aircraft following the RA)

-There are no other differences (visible to pilots) between version 7.0 and version 7.1.
+Besides that there are no differences (visible to pilots and controllers) between version 7.0 and version 7.1.